 Our digital identities contain information that defines our role and our level of access in the overall enterprise hierarchy, as well as information about who we are and how to contact us.
 Identities do not remain stagnant and evolve over time – if there is a change to the role or work technologies, for example.
 The role of an identity management solution is to keep tabs on these changes to effectively identify individuals, ensuring that the correct people are granted appropriate access.

 Access management involves authenticating that a user is authentic, and that they have the correct permissions for being granted access to a particular network are or service.
 Any identity that cannot be verified, or does not have the correct permission level, should be prevented from accessing resources.

 Authentication and authorization are not the same thing, and both are required to be granted access.
 Your identity can be authenticated (proof that you are who you say you are), but that does not mean you have authorization to access a particular area.

 Identity management software manages the attributes related to the user, while access management services work to evaluate those attributes based on policies to make an access decision.

 How Is IAM Software Deployed?

 Identity and access management software can be deployed on-premises, or alternatively businesses can take a cloud-based approach.
-With on-premises deployment, software must be installed on your own computers, while cloud services can be quickly and easily deployed without requiring any additional equipment.
+With on-premises deployment, software must be installed on your own computers.
+Cloud services, on the other hand, can be deployed quickly and easily without requiring any additional installation.

 How Can You Compare Identity And Access Management Systems?

-The best way to compare identity and access management systems is to first get a clear idea of your organization’s individual needs, as these needs may differ widely depending on the industry, number of potential users, and risk areas.
-Once you have a greater understanding of what you need, read our guide to the top solutions on the market.
+The best way to compare identity and access management systems is to first get a clear idea of your organization’s specific needs.
+These needs may differ widely depending on industry, number of users, and other risk factors.
+Once you have a clear understanding of your need, read our buyers guide to understand the top solutions on the market.
 Your decision may come down to a specific capability, familiarity with the security vendor offering the solution, or specific recommendations from peers.